 4.2 Understanding the needs and expectations of interested parties

 Trans-Matic has determined its interested parties and their relevant needs and expectations.
 Included in this discussion were determining which needs/expectations become compliance obligations.
-Refer to ED-032 or APC-ED-032.
+Refer to ED-032.

 4.3 Determining the scope of the EMS